 Kayaking Routes around Victoria: MacNeill Bay to the Trial Islands

 The lighthouse found on the southern tip of Trial Island was built in 1906 and was fully automated in 2009.
-For more information on the lighthouse check out the Friends of Trial Island Lighthouse.
+For more information on the lighthouse check out the post for: Friends of Trial Island Lighthouse.

 The total paddle route is approximately 4.2 km or 2.27 nautical miles.
 Plan 1 to 2 hours for this trip depending on how much time you spend sightseeing, socializing and playing in the currents.

 The key to picking a route to the Trial Islands is knowing which way the currents are flowing.
 If the currents are flooding (flowing west to east), your best route will be to cross high above Enterprise Channel and ferry glide over to the west side of the islands.
 This will set you up to ride the current around the southern tip of the islands, should you decide conditions are safe to do so.
 The largest rips will be found on the flood at this location.
 A very large eddy forms on the south end of Trial, which can give you a good ‘sneak’ route past the rips, but be careful of the strong eddylines.
 On your way back, you can work your way up against the currents between the two islands back to Enterprise Channel and ferry glide back to MacNeill Bay.

 If the currents are ebbing (flowing east to west), depending on the strength of the current, you can once again ferry glide to the west side of the islands, then work your way down between the two islands with the current or you can let the current of Enterprise Channel carry you down to the east side of the islands.
 Work you way up the shore and ride the current around the southern tip.
 Paddle back along the west side of the islands and ferry glide back across Enterprise Channel to MacNeill Bay.